Female officer makes history joining unit to help Philadelphia's most vulnerable

 She is one month into her new post and feels she's already making a difference on the streets alongside her all-male squad.

-"Females can relate to me more so they are more able to express their needs and wants as opposed to a male," she said.
+"Females can relate to me more, so they are more able to express their needs and wants as opposed to a male," she said.

 .@PhillyPolice Ofc.
 Bell is the FIRST female in the Central Service Detail, but hopes she won’t be the last.
 Her story tonight on @6abc at 11 https://t.co/TcrH2Hztf1 pic.twitter.com/2CuVRwbA0V— Christie Ileto (@Christie_Ileto) February 26, 2021